cwf2/tess_vagrant/README.md

 The following scripts add to/take away from the installation process.
 You can modify _setup/bootstrap.sh_ to include them (this is run during provisioning).
 Or ssh into the VM and run them yourself.

- * _setup.cut-texts.sh_ delete most of the corpus to shorten install time for development/testing.
-Leaves only a couple of texts each in Greek and Latin.
-Must preceed setup.tess.core.sh
- * _setup.tess.english.sh_ index English texts.
  * _setup.tess.ancillaries.sh_ adds the following for Greek and Latin:
    * LSI search
    * multi-text search